-Generally, the neighborhood must organize a Crime Watch Program with the help of a police officer who will explain the procedure at a neighborhood meeting.
+The neighborhood must organize a Crime Watch Program with a police officer who will explain the procedure at a neighborhood meeting.
 The neighborhood will decide the preliminary boundaries and will send a "Request for Neighborhood Watch Sign" form to Transportation Engineering through the Police Department.
 The form will have the signatures of the Neighborhood Block Watch Committee Chairman and the Dallas Police Officer working with the Community Services Division handling the case.
 It will also include a map outlining the area in question which will be field-checked by an engineer.

 After the request is approved, the requestor will be responsible for buying and delivering the signs to the Field Operations Office at 3204 Canton.
 Field operations will install the signs at no charge.

 Guardrails should be installed only when the installation would be expected to reduce the severity of an accident involving vehicles leaving the street.
 They should be used to redirect vehicles to the roadway, not necessarily to protect private property.

 If a citizen thinks a location qualifies for a guardrail, he/she should request a study.
 An engineer will make a site visit and take several items into consideration before reaching a decision on installation.
 Such items include researching the location to determine if the other measures such as signs or marking upgrades or street repairs could solve the problem.
 Also, the engineerwill determine if there is sufficient length available to make a guardrail practical.
 If a decision is made to recommend a guardrail, The Dallas Department of Transportation makes a request for installation.

 How can I request parking restrictions be added/removed from my street?